writechoiceorg/rocketlawyer/pages/concepts-page.md

 ### RocketSign API Endpoints

-Below is the list of definitions for terms related to the  **RocketSign API Endpoints**:
+Here, you can find a list of definitions for terms related to the  **RocketSign API Endpoints**:

 - **RocketSign & Binders API**: This is an API for managing document signing processes and binder-related tasks, including preparing and signing documents.